bidxcore/bidx-MNScript/README.md

 4. Wait around 5-10 minutes, right click the masternode and select "start alias".

 Success.
 Close the terminal or PUTTY session.

+WAIT FOR THE NETWORK TO ACCEPT THE MASTERNODE, THIS CAN TAKE SOME TIME.